 Sung in Russian

-Set in Ancient China, the fisherman acts as a narrator for the story’s events.
+Set in Ancient China.
+The Fisherman acts as narrator for the story’s events.

-Couriers prepare the palace for the nightingale’s song with lanterns.
-They ask the cook about the bird and she responds that though the nightingale appears plain, tears of happiness will flow from listener’s eyes.
+Courtiers prepare the palace for the Nightingale’s song with lanterns.
+They ask the Cook about the bird and she responds that though the Nightingale appears plain, tears of happiness will flow from listener’s eyes.
 The Emperor’s procession enters and he commands the bird to sing.
 The Emperor is moved by the beautiful singing and offers the bird a reward of a golden slipper.
 Three Japanese Envoys enter the palace and offer the Emperor a mechanical nightingale.
-The mechanical bird sings and the nightingale flies away.
+The mechanical bird sings and the Nightingale flies away.
 The Emperor banishes it from the empire.
 He names the mechanical bird “first singer” in the court.

 As the Emperor is dying and Death is near his side, the ghosts of his past deeds visit him.
-He calls for his court musicians, but instead the nightingale appears – disregarding the banishment.
-Death hears the nightingale sing and asks it to continue.
-The nightingale agrees, but only if Death returns the crown, sword and standard to the Emperor.
-Death agrees and the Emperor offers the nightingale “first singer” – the nightingale declines, stating that the Emperor’s tears are reward enough, and promises to sing each night from dusk until dawn.
+He calls for his court musicians, but instead the Nightingale appears – disregarding the banishment.
+Death hears the Nightingale sing and asks it to continue.
+The Nightingale agrees, but only if Death returns the crown, sword and standard to the Emperor.
+Death agrees and the Emperor offers the Nightingale the position of “first singer.”
+The Nightingale declines, stating that the Emperor’s tears are reward enough, and promises to sing each night from dusk until dawn.